ChenYangyao/hipp/docs/usage/tutorial/mpi/basic_usage/datatype.rst

 Many simulations involve computing the interaction between pairs particles, which is called N-body problem.
 Such a problem typically requires :math:`\mathcal{O}(N^2)` computation.
 Therefore, MPI can help to distribute the computation among processes because the overhead is small relative to the force computation.
 What we need is to determine how to send/recv data among processes.
+The following example is taken from Ch-5.2 of [GroppW-UMPIv3]_.

 In a C++ application, a particle is typically represented by a struct, and particles can be stored in an array e.g.::